 - When using the HTTP output, it is important to understand the velocity of the data.
 Each record sent to the output generates a separate request.
 This can quickly overload the capacity or rate-limiting settings of a web server.
 Use the HTTP output for incidents expected to occur infrequently.

 - The HTTP output type supports authentication using OAuth 2.0 for HTTP endpoints that follow the Client Credentials or Password grant types.
-These OAuth grant types follow a pattern that includes the configuration of an HTTP request to fetch an access token.
-During configuration of the access token request, you are prompted to identify the access token and expiration JSON key fields from the response from the OAuth authorization server.
-If an expiration is selected, you must define the expiration type (duration or time stamp) and units.
+These OAuth grant types follow a pattern that includes the configuration of an HTTP request to fetch an access token, and, optionally, configure a request to use a refresh token to retrieve new access tokens.
+During the configuration of the access token request, you are prompted to identify the access token and optional refresh token, as well as expiration JSON key fields from the response of the OAuth authorization server.
+If an expiration is selected, you must define the expiration type (duration or timestamp) and units.
+To configure an expiration timestamp that is expressed as a string, set the expiration unit to Other and specify the date format by adding an expiration date formatting string.
+If a refresh token is specified without expiration, the feed attempts a refresh token request if the main data request fails twice in a row.

-- When returning to the configuration of the data request, you must use the $accessToken global variable to define where the access token will be used.
+- When returning to the configuration of the data request, you must use the $accessToken global variable to define where the access token is used.
 This is often in an Authorization custom header with the Bearer $accessToken value.

 Parameters